 I was sad, depressed, and I felt ugly and alone.
 I try to remember that although I may not have a large audience right now, at least one person heard it.
 At least one person understands and is listening to me.
 So, I continued to do and say what I felt was needed to make this world a better place.

 Continue doing whatever it is that you are doing, stay focused, stay positive, and continue giving it your all.

 My Favourite Superhero

 Oh, and my favorite superhero is, of course, Black Lightning!

 Thanks Nyasia for raising awareness and sharing your story with my readers and me!

-If you would like to stay up to date with Nyasia, then you can find her on Instagram, and her blog (links provided above)!
+If you would like to stay up to date with Nyasia, then you can find her on her blog (link provided above)!